amiltonkoxi/nutriparse-reader/README.md

    ```

 6. **Open the app**
-Visit `http://localhost:3000` in your browser, select up to two PDFs, and inspect the extracted data.
+   Visit `http://localhost:3000` in your browser, upload up to two PDFs, and inspect the extracted data.

 ---